-Consider the group depicted in Fig. 13 in which n-1 nodes are clustered together, meaning that they are very close to each other $(t_r \rightarrow t_l)$, while there is also a single "outlier" node at distance t'r from the cluster.
+Consider the group depicted in Fig. 13 in which n-1 nodes are clustered together, meaning that they are very close to each other $(t_r \to t_l)$, while there's also a single "outlier" node at distance t'r from the cluster.
 The n-1 nodes would naturally employ the LRU-SC scheme in order to capitalize on their small remote access cost.
-From the previous discussion, it should be clear that the best scheme for the outlier node would depend on t'r .
-If $t'r \rightarrow t_l$, the outlier should obviously follow LRU-SC and avoid duplicating objects that already exist elsewhere in the group.
-If $t'r \gg t_l$, then the outlier should follow an MC scheme, for example, LRU.
+From the previous discussion it should be clear that the best scheme for the outlier node would depend on t'r .
+If $t'r \to t_l$, the outlier should obviously follow LRU-SC and avoid duplicating objects that already exist elsewhere in the group.
+If $t'r \gg t_l$, then the outlier should follow a MC scheme, e.g., LRU.